 Andoh, a seasoned actress with a career spanning decades, didn't mince words when discussing the persistent issue of lighting Black actors on set.

 "Nothing's changed," she stated bluntly on the Stirring It Up podcast.
+"They're getting better, so I suppose I feel powerful in that I will now go, 'Am I blonde?'"

 Her words, dripping with sarcasm, cut to the heart of a problem that plagues the entertainment industry - the lack of basic awareness and sensitivity when it comes to representing darker skin tones on screen.